Fire Damage Restoration 101: The Basics of Cleaning Up Flame Damage and Smoke Damage After a Fire

 Call Now for Professional Fire Damage Restoration Services

-Regardless of the source or cause of your fire, our local fire damage restoration crews are here to clean and restore your property.
+Regardless of the source or cause of your fire, the local fire damage restoration crews in are network will clean and restore your property.
 Fire restoration begins with tarping and board-up.
-We then extract water from firefighting efforts and remove fire damage materials.
+They then extract water from firefighting efforts and remove fire damage materials.

-Next, we clean smoke, soot, and ash, as well as professionally deodorize the area to remove smokey odors.
-If necessary, we will sanitize to prevent mold and bacteria growth.
-Finally, we restore your home or business to its original condition.
+Next, the fire damage cleanup contractor will clean smoke, soot, and ash, as well as professionally deodorize the area to remove smokey odors.
+If necessary, they will sanitize to prevent mold and bacteria growth.
+Finally, they restore your home or business to its original condition.

-Whether it’s a residential or commercial fire, the local fire damage restoration specialists in the Restoration Local network always offer 24-hour emergency service and a 30-minute response time.
-Call 1-888-443-3110 now for a free, no-obligation estimate on fire damage restoration.
+Whether it’s a residential or commercial fire, the local fire damage restoration specialists in the Restoration Local will clean up smoke and fire damage.
+Find a fire damage cleanup company near you now or call 1-888-443-3110 for emergency fire damage restoration services.